0mgABear/typescript/readme.md

 # Section 8: Building Functionality with Classes

+- Classes : blueprint to create an object with some fields (values) and methods (functions) to represent a 'thing'

+Difference between ES2015 classes vs TS classes

+Modifiers : keywords that can be placed on different methods and properties inside of a class.

+Goals: restrict access to different functions or different variables.

+Modifier Options:

+- public (default) : this method can be called anywhere, anytime.
+- private: this method can only be called by other methods in this class.
+To restrict access to a function.
+- protected : can only be called by other methods in this class or by other methods in child classes.

+Constructor : a special function needed to pass arguments into a class when creating an instance of it.

 # Section 9 : Design Patterns with Typescript

 # Section 10: More on Design Patterns